Achieving metrological limits using ancilla-free quantum error-correcting codes: Introduction

 QEC, a standard tool to reduce noise in quantum computing~\cite{shor1995scheme,gottesman2010introduction,lidar2013quantum}, is also capable of achieving the ultimate estimation limits in noisy quantum metrology~\cite{zhou2021asymptotic,kurdzialek2022using}.
 In quantum metrology, the Heisenberg limit (HL) states that the optimal scaling of the estimation error is $1/N$ where $N$ is the number of probes (or $1/t$, where $t$ is the probing time)~\cite{giovannetti2006quantum}.
 However, in presence of noise, the estimation error will usually inevitably drop to the standard quantum limit (SQL) ($\propto 1/\sqrt{N}$ or $1/\sqrt{t}$), as indicated by the classical central limit theorem, in which case quantum enhancement is at most constant-factor~\cite{escher2011general,demkowicz2012elusive}.
-In the setting of Hamiltonian estimation under quantum Markovian noise that we consider in this work, the HL for estimating the Hamiltonian parameter is achievable if and only if the Hamiltonian is not in the noise subspace (called the ``Hamiltonian-not-in-Lindblad-span'' (HNLS) condition)~\cite{demkowicz2017adaptive,zhou2018achieving}, and only the SQL is achievable when the HNLS condition is violated.
+In the setting of Hamiltonian estimation in open quantum systems described by Lindblad master equations, the HL for estimating the Hamiltonian parameter is achievable if and only if the Hamiltonian is not in the noise subspace (called the ``Hamiltonian-not-in-Lindblad-span'' (HNLS) condition)~\cite{demkowicz2017adaptive,zhou2018achieving}, and only the SQL is achievable when the HNLS condition is violated.
 In both cases, whether the HL is achievable or not, there exist corresponding QEC strategies that achieve the optimal metrological limits and asymptotic coefficients, which no other adaptive quantum strategies can surpass~\cite{zhou2018achieving,zhou2019optimal,demkowicz2014using,wan2022bounds}.